nathanleclaire/blog/source/_posts/2014-01-31-banging-your-head-against-an-angularjs-issue-try-this.markdown

 >
 > As you know, Angular whines hard when `$apply` is called inside an `$apply` or `$digest`.
 >
 > The better practice is to call `$apply` only when you know you are outside of a `$digest` loop, such as inside the directive link function.
-That is, keep the `$apply` out of a $controller, which is accessible to the declarative code in HTML or in another controller — and do the `$apply` in the directive link function, when you know you are outside of the `$digest` loop (I think).
+That is, keep the `$apply` out of a `$controller`, which is accessible to the declarative code in HTML or in another controller — and do the `$apply` in the directive link function, when you know you are outside of the `$digest` loop (I think).

 So there you have it- reasoning why you should call `$scope.$apply` or `$scope.$digest` in the link function of your directives, not in your controllers.
 My code revised to meet these requirements would look like this: